BestTimesToVisit.com Logo

 Cost:SRD 2-5 (approx. $0.15 - $0.40 USD) per ride within the city.

-Tip:Routes are often indicated by the final destination written on the windshield.
-Don't be afraid to ask the driver or other passengers 'Is this going to X?'.
-To signal your stop, shout 'Halt!' or press the buzzer if available.
-Be mindful of your belongings, as pickpocketing can occur in crowded buses.
-Avoid peak rush hours (7-9 AM and 4-6 PM) if you prefer a less cramped journey.
+Tip:Routes are generally indicated by the final destination displayed on the windshield.
+Don't be afraid to ask the driver or other passengers if you're unsure.
+To signal a stop, press the buzzer or shout 'Halt!' loudly.
+Avoid peak rush hours (early morning and late afternoon) if you prefer a less cramped experience.

 Taxis